Ivan Illich on deschooling, conviviality, and systems. Possibilities for education and social change

 Exhibit 1: Ivan Illich on learning webs

-Educational resources are usually labelled according to educators curricular goals.
+Educational resources are usually labelled according to educators’ curricular goals.
 I propose to do the contrary, to label four different approaches which enable the student to gain access to any educational resource which may help him to define and achieve his own goals:

 1. Reference services to educational objects – which facilitate access to things or processes used for formal learning.
 Some of these things can be reserved for this purpose, stored in libraries, rental agencies, laboratories and showrooms like museums and theatres; others can be in daily use in factories, airports or on farms, but made available to students as apprentices or on off-hours.

-2. Skill exchanges – which permit persons to list their skills, the conditions under which they are willing to serve as models for others who want to learn these skills, and the addresses at which they can be reached.
+2. Skill exchanges – which permit persons to list their skills, the conditions under which they are willing to serve as models for others who want to learn these skills and the addresses at which they can be reached.

 3. Peer-matching – a communications network which permits persons to describe the learning activity in which they wish to engage, in the hope of finding a partner for the inquiry.

-4. Reference services to educators-at-large – who can be listed in a directory giving the addresses and self-descriptions of professionals, paraprofessionals and freelances, along with conditions of access to their services.
+4. Reference services to educators-at-large – who can be listed in a directory giving the addresses and self-descriptions of professionals, paraprofessionals and freelancers, along with conditions of access to their services.
 Such educators… could be chosen by polling or consulting their former clients.
 (Illich 1973a: 81)

 Informal education – changing the character of other institutions and formations.
 Ivan Illich argues for changes to all institutions so that they may be more convivial for learning.